-The Reservoir WY 2022 water balance is summarized in Table 24.
+The Reservoir WY 2022 water balance is summarized in Error!
+Not a valid bookmark self-reference.
 Following methods developed by TetraTech (2018), the net ungauged inflow(+)/outflow(-) was mathematically calculated to result in the Reservoir loss in storage of 1,230 ac-ft reported by the USACE for WY 2022 (Appendix A).
 Components included in this calculated term include data from the USACE, as well as ungauged surface water inflows into the reservoir, groundwater seepage from the reservoir through the dam, and measurement uncertainties.
-The unadjusted inflows are shown in Table 24 to show ungauged inflows/outflows.
+The unadjusted inflows are shown in Error!
+Not a valid bookmark self-reference. to show ungauged inflows/outflows.